IQSS/datafest/02_GitKraken.md

 ### Changing File Contents and Committing Changes

-Let's open the `mars.txt` document using our favorite text editor (see note below about text editors) and add a couple of lines to it.
+Let's open the `README.md` document using our favorite text editor (see note below about text editors) and make this more useful.
+GitHub automatically renders Markdown document into readable HTML pages that are displayed at the bottom of the main page of your repo.
+Let's turn this into something more meaningful by added some boilerplate text and helpful information to the small amount of text already there

 ```
-Mars is a red planet.
-It is cold and dry, but everything is my favorite color.

-The two moons may make things interesting
+##Overview
+Our code will demonstrate the different code snippets that have been used for programming classes.
+We
+will have this written in both R and Python.

+##Installation

+##Usage

+##Getting help

+## Contributors

+## Reference

+## Licensing

 ```

 Save the changes to your file and go back to GitKraken.
 Again, the program creates a new WIP timeline entry as it has detected changes.
 Click on this line to show that GitKraken has noticed that our file has changed (file icon with an elipsis inside):